When Dwolla set out to build the ideal platform to move money, we knew the Automated Clearing House (ACH) Network was the key.

 The ACH Network is what allows for the electronic transfer of funds between banks to take place in the United States.
 According to the National Automated Clearing House Association (NACHA), the self-regulatory body responsible for governing the ACH Network, there were more than 21 billion ACH transactions in 2017 alone, moving more than $46 trillion.

 Whether you’re processing payroll or monthly recurring payments, ACH is there to make it happen.
-If you’d like to take an even deeper dive into all things ACH, use our comprehensive beginner’s guide to ACH.

 In the meantime, this post will help you get a better grasp of what is taking place for ACH credits and ACH debits during an ACH transaction.

-What is the ACH debit process?
+What is the ACH Debit Process?

 Imagine you’re setting up an automatic monthly payment for your car payment.